 - When installing vRanger in a VM, it is not supported to perform a machine-based backup of the vRanger VM.
 In other words, the vRanger VM cannot back itself up.
-You may, however, perform a VA-based backup of the vRanger VM. - When creating the VM for vRanger, Quest recommends that you create a fresh VM rather than cloning an existing VM or template.
+You may, however, perform a VA-based backup of the vRanger VM. - When using vRanger with machine based HotAdd to backup encrypted VMs, the vRanger VM must also be encrypted.